A Dynamic, Self-balancing k-d Tree: Introduction

-In addition, in Figure \ref{fig:execution_times}, the execution time for deletion of sorted tuples exceeds the execution time for deletion of random tuples.
-This difference in execution times is likely due to the fact that deletion of sorted tuples requires rebuilding larger subtrees than does deletion of random tuples.
-Table \ref{table:rebuildsizes} reports the size (in units of kilo-nodes) of the largest subtree rebuilt after deletion of sorted or random tuples, for trees that contain $n$ tuples.
-This table reveals that the largest subtree rebuilt for deletion of sorted tuples is 2 to 6 larger than the largest subtree rebuilt for deletion of random tuples.
+Figure \ref{fig:execution_times} also reveals that the execution time for deletion of sorted tuples exceeds the execution time for deletion of random tuples.
+Compared to insertion of sorted tuples, it is less likely for deletion of sorted tuples that two consecutive tuples descend the tree via a similar path.
+This lower probability of a similar path arises because, during the prior insertion of sorted tuples, the tree was considerably restructured via rebalancing.
+So it is unlikely that, during deletion, nodes loaded into cache during the first tuple's descent of the tree will be accessed by the second tuple.
+Hence, it is not expected that deletion of sorted tuples would be faster than deletion of random tuples.

+Moreover, Table \ref{table:rebuildsizes} provides a possible reason that deletion of sorted tuples is slower than deletion of random tuples.
+This table reveals that the largest subtree rebuilt for deletion of sorted tuples is 2 to 6 times larger than the largest subtree rebuilt for deletion of random tuples.
 Rebuilding a larger subtree requires more time than rebuilding a smaller subtree.

 \newcolumntype{T}{>{\hsize=2\hsize}X}

 The prolonged subtree-rebuilding times for sorted tuples may be mitigated by rebuilding via multiple threads, as supported by the $O \left[ n \log \left( n \right) \right]$ algorithm.
 Figure \ref{fig:multithread_times} plots execution times (in seconds) for deletion of sorted tuples from a dynamic \emph{k}-d tree via 1 to 8 threads mapped to up to 8 performance cores specified by the Ubuntu \lstinline{taskset} command.
 The execution time for single-threaded deletion of random tuples is included from Figure \ref{fig:execution_times} for comparison.
 The plots reveal that 2 to 8 threads shorten the execution time significantly relative to 1 thread for deletion of sorted tuples.